-Navigating crisis and pandemic situations are stressful.
+Navigating crisis and pandemic situations can be very stressful.
 Understanding what is going on with your mind during a crisis is the only way to control your behavior and produce the best outcomes for yourself and others.
 See how to do it.

 The Mind During Crisis and Pandemic

-Let’s say we are walking on a path and come upon a rattlesnake.
+Let’s say we are walking on a path and encountering a rattlesnake.
 We jump back, and this saves us from being bitten.
-But, sometimes, if we don’t analyze the situation, we can make the wrong decision.
+But, sometimes, we can make the wrong decision if we don’t analyze the situation.
 For example, in a hand-to-hand combat situation, you need the higher thinking functions of the mind to remain in control to analyze the ever-changing situation.

 A pandemic is like being in hand-to-hand combat.
-It’s a dangerous situation that constantly changes, but it lasts for months, even years.
-Think of navigating crisis like a skill set you need to implement long-term.
+It’s a dangerous situation that constantly changes but lasts for months or even years.
+Think of navigating crisis as a skill set you need to implement long-term.

 “Emergencies send sparks to the darkest corner of us.
 They wake up our hormones and neurotransmitters, they remove the rust from our body and mind, and they show us we can still handle a crisis with poise.

 Emergencies push us to our limits.
 At those limits, the best inside us comes out.
 The eyes of our mind open, exceptional vision occurs to us, and we have a chance to become extraordinary.” ― Indrajit Garai, The Seeker of Well-Being

 Navigating Crisis Long-Term

 Living long-term in crisis and pandemic situations has detrimental effects on decision-making.
 We don’t recognize what’s happening because we are experiencing stress over an extended period; things “seem normal” when these conditions are not normal.